 If you’re feeling even more spice…Then you have a couple more options:

 - Buldak sauce: Other spicy enoki mushroom recipes will often call for this sauce, which is essentially a spicy Korean condiment that can be added to pretty much anything (I usually mix it into my noodles or even drizzle it on top of pizza).
-They do have varieties with different spice levels and flavors, so be sure to purchase the one you think you’d enjoy the most.
+They do have varieties with different spice levels and flavors, so purchase the one you think you’d enjoy the most.

 - Capsaicin powder: this is another Korean chili powder, but it’s extremely spicy.
 A little goes a long way with this stuff, so start with less and work your way up to your desired spice level.
 This mixes perfectly with sauces and soups, so it’s a great addition to your pantry if you’re a fan of spicy food.